July 1, to July 24, 2015 Students must depart from the U.S on June 30, to arrive in Amsterdam on July 1, 2015.

 Housing and Meals

-Students will be lodged in dormitory rooms which are managed by the University of Amsterdam.
-Most rooms are single occupancy.
+Students will be lodged, double occupancy, in a hostel in Amsterdam.
 The cost of lodging is included in the program fee.
-Most meals are not included in the program fee.
+Meals are not provided.

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.